Meet the SOHP

 Darius is a doctoral student in the Department of Geography.
 His research focuses on interdisciplinary Black geographies and the oral histories of Black community leaders.
 He received his BA in English at Morehouse College and studied city and regional planning at Rutgers-New Brunswick.
 Currently, Darius is a graduate assistant with the Buckley Public Service Scholar program and leads skills training on diversity and cultural awareness.
 At the SOHP, he will do a combination of research and processing projects.

-SOHP Support Intern
+SOHP Communications Intern

 Former members of the SOHP have gone on to do great things.